meetalva/alva/README.md

 Alva follows the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).

-Issues should be provided as branches starting with "feat/", as merge requests.
+Issues should be provided as branches starting with "feat/", as pull requests.

 We use strict TSC and TSLint rules, as well as Prettier.
 When naming things, we follow the [TypeScript guidelines](https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines), and we do not abbreviate names (except for trivial names like HTML).